Jostraye/FdF/README.md

 # Fdf

-Fdf is a program that helps you draw 3D maps.
+Fdf is a program that helps you draw 3D maps from a text file containing height for each point.

 The projection is orthogonal, which is to say line do not converge with distance.